polastre/git-workflow/README.md

 ### Cleanup

-**Removes local and remote branches that have been merged into master.**
+**Removes local and remote branches that have been merged into develop.**

 `git cleanup`